Create a content search

-You can use the Content Search eDiscovery tool in the compliance center in Office 365 or Microsoft 365 to search for in-place items such as email, documents, and instant messaging conversations in your organization.
+You can use the Content search eDiscovery tool in the Microsoft Purview compliance portal to search for in-place content such as email, documents, and instant messaging conversations in your organization.
 Use this tool to search for content in these cloud-based Microsoft 365 data sources:

 SharePoint Online sites and OneDrive for Business accounts